 Below are some of the frequently asked questions about the 3-2 Engineering Program.

 To qualify for the program, a student must meet all of Oxy's requirements for graduation (apart from the completion of a major).
-Then, with a strong academic record and letters of recommendation from Oxy faculty, he or she must apply to an engineering school.
-Beginning for students entering college in the Fall of 2019, admission to Columbia will no longer be guaranteed; however, Oxy students will receive priority in admission review.
-Caltech also does not guarantee admission, and generally expects a higher gpa.
+Then, with a strong academic record and letters of recommendation from Oxy faculty, he or she is automatically accepted by Columbia.
+Caltech, by contrast, does not guarantee admission, and generally expects a higher GPA.

 You should discuss the situation with your adviser, but generally speaking the physical sequence offers the greatest flexibility for students who have not yet decided on a field of engineering.
 Note that the three sequences are largely identical in the first year.